ocaml-sf/learn-ocaml/docs/tutorials/step-5.md

 * `grade_function_<nb_args>`: compare the student code to a serie of tests where both inputs and expected outputs are given.
-Note that you still need to write a solution in `solution.ml` to build your exercise session since `learn-ocaml build` test your grader with `solution.ml` as the student copy.
+Note that you still need to write a solution in `solution.ml` to build your exercise session since `learn-ocaml build` tests your grader with `solution.ml` as the student copy.

 ## A few words about grading function for functions